 Call for Scholarship Commitments

-The IIE Syria Consortium encourages universities to commit to providing scholarships for Syrian students for the fall 2016 semesters and spring 2017 semester.
+The IIE Syria Consortium encourages universities to commit to providing scholarships for Syrian students for the 2017 academic year.
 Interested institutions should fill out IIE’s host institution and scholarship form.
+IIE strongly recommends full tuition scholarships or full tuition waivers for Syrian students.
 Students interested in these scholarship opportunities will then apply directly to the university.

 Complete IIE's host institution and scholarship information form (15 KB, DOC)

 For Syrian Students

-If you are interested in applying for one of the 2016/2017 Syria Consortium scholarship opportunities, please visit the "Find Scholarships" website.
+If you are interested in applying for one of the 2017 Syria Consortium scholarship opportunities, please visit the "Find Scholarships" website.
 Each university will run their own admissions process and will have a separate timeline.
-There are some opportunities that may be available for fall 2016 and others that may be available for spring 2017.
+There are some opportunities that may be available for spring 2017 and others that may be available for fall 2017.
 Each university will have their own admission criteria (e.g., TOEFL, IELTS, SAT).
 To apply, you must follow the instructions posted on the online portal.
-Please make sure to check these scholarship listings carefully for requirements, and instructions on how to apply.
+For questions, please reach out to the institutional contact.
+Please make sure to check these scholarship listings carefully for fields of study, application requirements, and instructions on how to apply.
 In most cases, to apply you will be required to apply via the university's own application for international students.

 The IIE Emergency Student Fund (ESF) periodically offers grants to Syrian students on U.S. campuses.
 These grants help students to address their urgent financial needs and stay enrolled in their U.S. degree programs.
 If you are a Syrian student already in the U.S., visit the ESF program website for more information.
 Please note that ESF is ONLY available to students residing in the U.S.